EOEPCA/datacube-access/best_practices/stac_best_practices.md

 #### Horizontal Spatial Dimensions

-- **Labels**: The labels for the x and y dimensions should be the center coordinates of the pixels.
+- **Labels**: The labels for the x and y dimensions should be the center coordinates of the pixels unless specified otherwise in metadata.
 - **Coordinate Reference System (CRS)**: Use the `proj:code`/`proj:projjson`/`proj:wkt2` properties to identify the CRS.
   If multiple items have different CRS, either create a CRS dimension or reproject to a common target CRS before loading.
 - **Resolution**: When items have different spatial resolutions: